graphql-js/graphene/ARCHITECTURE.md

-That means, that we need to define twice the type definitions, and the types used in the corresponding implementation, making a gap between GraphQL and our native data types.
-Is important to note that this gap makes harder the implementation of the schema as well as it make it more prone to errors.
+That means, that we need to define twice the type definitions, and the types used in the corresponding implementation, making a gap between GraphQL and our native data types Is important to note that this gap makes harder the understanding and implementation of the schema and therefore make it more prone to errors in the integrations.

 After talking in the GraphQL Summit (anonuncing Graphene-JS) and watching some different talks](https://www.youtube.com/watch?v=9czIsWUoQJY) it started to